Ieremie/general-protein-embeddings/README.md

 If you want to run these experiments on a cluster, take a look in the folder: [`iridis-scripts`](./proemb/iridis-scripts)

 ## Reproducing plots from the paper
-To reproduce the plots for the amino acid embedding projection using PCA, use the notebook [`aa_embeddings.ipynb`](./proemb/media/aa_embeddings.ipynb).
+To reproduce the plots for the protein embedding projection using TSNE, use the notebook [`scop-tsne.ipynb`](./proemb/media/scop-tsne.ipynb).
-For experiments involving protein structure prediction using reduced amino acid alphabets, use the notebook [`esm-structure-prediction.ipynb`](./proemb/media/esm-structure-prediction.ipynb).
-This notebook contains code for generating the structures with ESMFold and everything else needed to recreate the results.

-For more information on the steps taken to create the WASS14 alphabet, take a look at: [`surface_plots.ipynb`](./proemb/media/surface_plots.ipynb)

 ## Embedding protein sequences
 If you want to embedd a set of protein sequences using any of the models, you can use the [`embedd.py`](./proemb/embedd.py) script.
 You only need to provide a fasta file.